 Reduce the Cost of New Equipment

-Most of your arcade games, after all—even those that are generating lower-income—carry plenty of value, and when you leverage that value against the cost of acquiring the latest equipment, you reduce your capital outlay and set yourself more affordably on the way to greater revenue.
-You can also take advantage of great finance and leasing programs that are available, which will help to keep your out-of-pocket spending minimal when working to refresh your room.
+Most of your arcade games, after all—even those that are generating lower income—carry plenty of value, and when you leverage that value against the cost of acquiring the latest equipment, you reduce your capital outlay and set yourself more affordably on the way to greater revenue.
+You can also take advantage of the great finance and leasing programs available, which will help keep your out-of-pocket spending minimal when working to refresh your room.

-Jonathan Betti is Senior Vice President of Sales & Business Development for Betson Enterprises.
+Jonathan Betti is the Senior Vice President of Sales & Business Development for Betson Enterprises.
 Jon and the Betson team are focused on providing customer-centric products and solutions for the location-based entertainment business.
 Jon is passionate about the arcade space and has worked with manufacturers to develop several successful game concepts.
-He is also a board member of the AAMA Charitable Foundation.